What Is Computational Linguistics? Insights and Career Guide

 Have you ever wondered how Alexa can listen and respond to you?
 Or how a customer service chatbot knows how to respond to your requests?
 That’s computational linguistics at work.

 Computational linguistics (CL) is what powers anything in a machine or device that has to do with language—speaking, writing, reading, and listening.
-It is often linked with natural language processing (NLP), which is a subset of CL.
+It is often linked to natural language processing (NLP), which is a subset of CL.

 Here’s what you need to know about computational linguistics and how to become a computational linguist.